segmentio/segment-docs/src/protocols/transform/index.md

 - **Add a new property name and assign a value:** If you want to create a new property and set a static value, use [Segment's Public API](https://docs.segmentapis.com/tag/Transformations){:target="_blank"} to create `new_property: static_value`.
 Segment currently supports setting static values for top-level fields with `propertyValueTransformations`.
 However, Segment doesn't support changing fields outside the properties or traits object with `propertyRenames`.

 - **Change property value casing:** Transform property value casing to lowercase, uppercase, snake case, kebab case, or title case.
-For example, Transform the property value `united states` to `USA` to remain consistent with your data tracking.
+For example, transform the property value `united states` to `USA` to remain consistent with your data tracking.

 > info ""